mlin/GenomicSQLite/docs/guide.md

   ...
 ```

-This bounds detection procedure has a small cost, which will be worthwhile if the bounds help many subsequent GRI queries (but possibly not if just for a few queries).
+This bounds detection procedure has a small cost, which will be worthwhile if used to speed up many subsequent GRI queries (but possibly not if just for a few queries).

 **❗ The bounds should be redetected if the min/max feature length may have been changed by inserts or updates to the table.
 GRI queries with incorrect bounds are liable to produce incomplete results.**

-Omitting the bounds is always safe, albeit slower. <small>Instead of auto-detecting current bounds, they can be figured manually as follows.
+Omitting the bounds is always safe, albeit slower. <small>Instead of detecting current bounds, they can be figured manually as follows.
 Set the integer ceiling to *C*, 0 &lt; *C* &lt; 16, such that all (present & future) indexed features are guaranteed to have lengths &le;16<sup>*C*</sup>.
 For example, if you're querying features on the human genome, then you can set ceiling=7 because the lengthiest chromosome sequence is &lt;16<sup>7</sup>nt.
-Set the integer floor *F* &le; *C* to (i) the floor value supplied at GRI creation, (ii) *F* &gt; 0 such that the minimum possible feature length &gt;16<sup>*F*-1</sup>, or (iii) zero.
+Set the integer floor *F* to (i) the floor value supplied at GRI creation, if any; (ii) *F* &gt; 0 such that the minimum possible feature length &gt;16<sup>*F*-1</sup>, if any; or (iii) zero.
 The default, safe, albeit slower bounds are C=15, F=0.</small>

 ### Reference genome metadata